-In 2016, my husband and I moved to Westbrook, CT, greatly downsizing our living and work space, and simplifying our lives.
-Thanks again to his ingenuity and carpentry skills, a small, yet efficient corner of our new home serves beautifully as my current studio.
-I no longer weave, but am equally passionate about creating artistic and functional textile pieces for home and fashion.
+In 2016, my husband and I downsized into a 500 sq. ft. home in Westbrook, CT, greatly simplifying our lives.
+Thanks again to his ingenuity and carpentry skills, a wonderfully efficient 4′ x 5′ corner of our living area now serves as my workshop.
+I no longer weave, but am equally passionate about developing my own methods for creating functional works of art.
 My product line currently includes:

-- One-of-a-kind, hand-dyed textile baskets and bowls that are timeless, durable and endlessly useful;
+- One-of-a-kind baskets that are timeless, durable and endlessly useful; and

-- Soft neckwear made with fabrics from around the world; and
+- Soft Mobius necklaces made with hand-dyed fabrics from around the world.

 Information on care, cleaning and materials is available on my FAQ page.